nickcollins/zinal/README.md

 binary database format (currently sqlite3, subject to change) and presents the user with a structured, tree-oriented interface for viewing and editing the logic.

-As a "proof of concept", zinal is less mature and polished than existing projectional editors such as [MPS](https://www.jetbrains.com/mps/) or [Lamdu](http://www.lamdu.org/), but (at time of writing) I believe that zinal is the first open-source projectional editor that is demonstrably capable of self hosting - that is, the zinal repo contains a zinal db that zinal can compile into a zinal executable.
+As a "Proof of Concept" (PoC), zinal is less mature and polished than existing projectional editors such as [MPS](https://www.jetbrains.com/mps/) or [Lamdu](http://www.lamdu.org/), but (at time of writing) I believe that zinal is the first open-source projectional editor that is demonstrably capable of self hosting - that is, the zinal repo contains a zinal db that zinal can compile into a zinal executable.